-This is a one pot pasta.
+This recipe is a one pot pasta.
 That means the pasta cooks right in the sauce.
-This method of cooking pasta has become my favorite way to do it, whether I use a pan on the stove, my Instant Pot, or a crockpot.
+This method of cooking pasta has become my favorite way to make pasta, whether I use a pan on the stove, my Instant Pot, or a crockpot.
 No water to boil, no big pots or colanders to wash.
 It’s a dream come true.

 Ready to make the best slow cooker mac and cheese ever?
 I’ll run through the recipe here with helpful tips thrown in.
 Look for complete instructions, measurements, and nutrition information on the recipe card below.